dexter-zone/dexter_core/contracts/vault/README.md

 ### 1. _**Config**_

 Get the current config of the vault contract.
 This includes the following parameters:
--**LP Token Code ID**: Code ID of the LP token contract.
+- **LP Token Code ID**: Code ID of the LP token contract.
 This is used to create new LP tokens for new pools.
 Ideally not updated post initial deployment
--**Fee Collector Address**: Address of the contract which collects fees.
-Currently, the Dexter keeper contract -**Pool Creation Fee**: Fee in the specified denom for creating a new pool.
+- **Fee Collector Address**: Address of the contract which collects fees.
+Currently, the Dexter keeper contract
+- **Pool Creation Fee**: Fee in the specified denom for creating a new pool.
 This is used to prevent spamming of the pool creation feature.
--**Auto-stake implementation**: Address of the contract which implements the auto-stake feature.
+- **Auto-stake implementation**: Address of the contract which implements the auto-stake feature.
 Currently, the Dexter multistaking contract
--**Whitelisted managers**: List of addresses which currently have the manager role -**Global Pause Info**: Pause configuration for the protocol.
+- **Whitelisted managers**: List of addresses which currently have the manager role
+- **Global Pause Info**: Pause configuration for the protocol.
 This is used to pause/unpause specific operations for the entire protocol.
 It overrides the pause configuration on the pool type and pool level i.e. if some operation is paused on a protocol level, it cannot be unpaused on a pool type or pool level.

 ### 2. _**Query Registry**_